A Swimmer In The Blue Water Of The Pacific Ocean Near Kona, Hawaii.

 BY Joshua Lawton

-How the Olympic 10K Marathon Swim stacks up against marathon and 10K running as interest grows in open water swimming through pop culture.
+How the Olympic 10K Marathon Swim stacks up against Marathon and 10K running as interest grows in open water swimming through pop culture.

 As endurance sports seem to get longer and more challenging and as more awareness and interest grow in the various sport types, open water swimming has begun to show up on more people’s radars.
 Recent films, including “Nyad” and “Young Woman and the Sea,” have helped stoke a renewed interest in open water swimming.
 Highlighting the challenges and accomplishments of women in the early days of the sport.